ajram23/Orbit/README.md

 - [ ] Addition new relationships (Doesn’t need to find a match!)

 ## 🔜 Coming soon
-- [ ] Company: Specific details about the company.
 - [ ] Names: Only supporting givenName & familyName for now, need to add support middleName, phonetic, Prefix & Suffix
 - [ ] Location: Geographical or location-based data.
 - [ ] URLs: URLs like profiles, etc